Hi, I'm Zhiping (Arya) Zhang

 In 2019 Social Robotics Lab, Eindhoven, credit by SociBot

-Before PhD study, I built real-world Human-AI interaction systems in industry, working as a UX researcher and designer at ALIBABA, and later as an AI product manager and creative technologist at FITURE.
-My landed projects on the market brought tangible benefits to users and have been recognized with top international events:
+Before my PhD study, I built real-world Human-AI interaction systems in industry, working as a UX researcher and designer (B2B) at ALIBABA, and later as an AI product manager (2C) at a unicorn company FITURE.
+My landed projects on the market brought tangible benefits to users, achieved commercial success, and have been recognized with top international events:

 I do research.

 I conduct mixed-methods research to understand how LLM systems shape human privacy decisions and trust.
-I build systems and run computational experiments to measure, model, and address these challenges.
+I build protpo and run experiments to measure, and address these challenges.

 My work has identified both model-side and human-side vulnerabilities, including users’ flawed mental models and overtrust in LLM-based systems as key risks, as well as different human behavioral and perceptual patterns that hinder effective human oversight.